Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 `USB 2.0 <https://en.wikipedia.org/wiki/USB>`__ (480Mb/s) type A jack.
 It can
 power other USB devices with up to 7.5W (5V/1.5A) and is short circuit protected.
-Typical USB devices such as Wi-Fi or Ethernet USB adapter, webcams, printers, keyboards, mouses or USB touch screens are supported.
+Typical USB devices such as Wi-Fi or Ethernet USB adapter, webcams, printers, keyboards, mouses or USB touch screens are supported, if the required drivers are present on the RED Brick.
 The wiki has a growing `list of USB devices
 <http://www.tinkerunity.org/wiki/index.php/EN/RED_USB>`__ that users have
 successfully tested with a RED Brick.